Ununununununun/StealthNoSQL/README.md

 ## How to Use

-To use **StealthNoSQL: The Ultimate NoSQL Injection Tool**, follow these steps:
+To use **StealthNoSQL : The Ultimate NoSQL Injection Tool**, follow these steps:

 1. Ensure your environment meets the requirements listed above.
 2. Clone the repository or download the script.